MatiasStorm/Kea_DAT_Node_2021_AUTUMN/dank_memes/README.md

     }
 ```

-### Description
-Creates a new meme with auto incremented id

 ## PUT
 **Endpoint:** `/memes/{id}`

+Updates the meme with the given id

 ### Example Request
 Url: `/memes/1`